jsannemo/omogenjudge/docs/sandbox/index.md

 Processes are restriced using rlimits -- cgroup counting of PIDs is very asynchronous, and can sometimes count processes that have already died.
 This makes cgroups unsuitable for restricting processes for us, since we execute many processes in the same container.

-Information leakage is mainly done by restricting file access through a chroot jail, only allowing a view of a restricted section of the file system.
+Information leakage is mainly prevented by restricting file access through a chroot jail, only allowing a view of a restricted section of the file system.
 The container has many new namespaces (for example networks) that restrict information leakage about existing users, network services, running processes.

 Interference with the system is prevented by the use of several own namespaces, running the program as a low-privileged user, and restricting most parts of the file system as read-only.